DKKV Promotional Award

 Chris Hetkämper

-Category Master theses
+Category Master Thesis

-2nd place: Florence Nick – “Resilience of people with disabilities in Germany during the Covid 19-pandemic”
+2nd place: Florence Nick: “Resilience of people with disabilities in Germany during the Covid 19-pandemic”

-3rd place: Nathalie Sänger -” Exploring factors that influence urban planner`s behavior towards green infrastructure for climate change adaptation in Bonn”
+3rd place: Nathalie Sänger: ” Exploring factors that influence urban planner`s behavior towards green infrastructure for climate change adaptation in Bonn”

-Award winners 2021
+Award winner 2021

 “Entwicklung einer Aktivierenden Befragung im sozialraumorientierten Bevölkerungsschutz Ein Beitrag der Sozialen Arbeit zur Aktivierung einer Selbstschutz- und Selbsthilfekompetenz bei Bürger*Innen für eine stärkere gesellschaftliche Resilienz gegenüber Notlagen und Schadensereignissen”.